Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/brazil-as-the-empirical-center-of-signwriting/essay.md

 The Brazil archive on SignWriting.org links historical materials, classrooms, dictionaries, literature, courses, and university references, and the symposium archive preserves a long run of Brazil-centered presentations in education, research, software, and literacy.

-At the current public count, the symposium archive alone includes **37 Brazil-related presentations** from 2014 to 2024.

 For this count, "Brazil-related" means presentations in the public SignWriting Symposium archive whose title, abstract, presenter affiliation, or topic clearly identifies Brazilian SignWriting, Libras, Brazilian institutions, Brazilian education, or Brazilian research contexts.

+Using that method, the current public count in the symposium archive alone is **37 Brazil-related presentations** from 2014 to 2024.

-That count is a working count from the public SignWriting Symposium presentation archive.
-It should be treated as a transparent archive count, not as a bibliometric study or a deduplicated national publication dataset.
+This should be treated as a transparent archive count, not as a bibliometric study or a deduplicated national publication dataset.

 ## Why Brazil deserves separate treatment